FHead/HcalNoiseCMS/NoiseTreeAnalysis/00README.txt

 making_a_class.C     -- Example script which runs "MakeClass" in an interactive
                         root session.

+make_configFile.py   -- Script for configuring charge mixing probabilities and
+                        generators.

+MixedChargeAnalysis.h  -- A data analysis class to analyze events in which MixedChargeAnalysis.icc   additional charge is mixed from other events.

+MixedChargeAnalysisOptions.h -- Command line options for MixedChargeAnalysis.

+MixedChargeInfo.h    -- This class contains all information necessary to MixedChargeInfo.icc     mix extra charge to a given event represented by MixedChargeInfo.C       NoiseTreeData or another similar class.
+It works
+                        in tandem with ChargeMixingManager.

+npstat.py            -- SWIG-generated python wrapper for some of the facilities npstat_wrap_v2_0_0.cc   included in the "Geners" and "NPStat" packages.

 runNoiseTreeAnalysis.ana -- Analysis definition file for generating the
                         executable which creates and uses the NoiseTreeAnalysis class.

+runMixedChargeAnalysis.ana -- Analysis definition file for generating the
+                        executable which uses the MixedChargeAnalysis class.

 Miscellaneous utilities